jaghaimo/stelnet/README.md

 ## Adding and Removing

-This mod can be added to existing playthrough - just enable it in the mod list.
+This mod can be added to existing playthrough - just enable it in the mod list and load the save.

 This mod can be removed from existing playthrough - edit `data/config/settings.json` and set `stellicsUninstall` to `true`.
 Load the save, save the game, quit the game,